RandomBattler/phase-1-project/README.md

 After you've placed your order, there is an input box to enter the customer name.
 Clicking the submit button will send a thank you message to the customer and clear out the check out screen so the next order can be started.
+The receipt is also posted to the db.